Herman George Scheffauer: Protégé of Ambrose Bierce

-Another early poem of his, also written in the spirit of Poe, entitled The Isle of the Dead (1894) was published the following year under his own name in the Californian Overland Monthly.
+Another early poem of his, also written in the spirit of Poe, entitled The Isle of the Dead (1894) was later published under his own name in the Californian Overland Monthly.
 The poem was published together with the image of the painting 'Die Toteninsel' by the Swiss-German artist Arnold Böcklin.
 Scheffauer translated Goethe, read Walt Whitman and Rudyard Kipling avidly, adored W. B. Yeats and discussed with Bierce varied themes such as the poems of the Irish poet Thomas Moore who he declared to be "the greatest of the lover poets" and the technical nature of Algernon Swinburne's alliteration.
 The full correspondence with Bierce has not yet been published but the encouragement and belief that he showed in him as a young American poet is palpable: "I so like the spirit of your letter of July 7!
 It gives me assurance of your future.
 You are to do great work, believe me.
 I shall not see it all, but that does not greatly matter, having the assurance of it."
+In his 'Prattle' column in 1897 he had already called the young poet "...my gifted young friend "Jonathan Stone" – of whom I have already filed a prediction that the world will one day be turning an attentive ear his way."

 The publication of his first collection of poems Of Both Worlds (1903) was dedicated to Bierce.
 It has a number of English translations from Goethe, including Der König in Thule from Faust.
 At about the same time he also began to read Nietzsche enthusiastically.
 Bierce was pleased with the effect this was having on him: "I can bless your new guide for at least one service to you—for overturning one of your idols: the horrible God of the Hebrew mythology, horrible even in his softened character, as we now have him."
 Bierce's ironic 'blessing' of Nietzsche reveals the extent and legacy of Scheffauer's Catholic upbringing.
-As late as 1900 Scheffauer had written an Ode to Father Mathew for the occasion of a 10,000 gathering of the "League of the Cross" in San Francisco, in memory of the Irish Catholic priest Father Theobald Mathew (1790-1856), who was described as "the great apostle of temperance".
+As late as 1900 Scheffauer had written an Ode to Father Mathew for the occasion of a 10,000 gathering of the "League of the Cross" in San Francisco, in memory of the Irish Catholic priest Father Theobald Mathew (1790–1856), who was described as "the great apostle of temperance".